effectfully-ou/sketches/mineunifier/README.md

     CountXs _         = 0
 ```

-It only remains to reveal to GHC that the number of mines in the `puzzle` is equal to the number of mines in the `answer`, which we can do via by putting the latter into a spurious cell that is adjacent to all cells in the `puzzle`.
+It only remains to reveal to GHC that the number of mines in the `puzzle` is equal to the number of mines in the `answer`, which we can do by putting the latter into a spurious cell that is adjacent to all cells in the `puzzle`.

-Combining `Reveal` with this trick gives us the final definition of the `Verify` type class that checks solutions figured out by GHC without revealing the expected answer fully (but with revealing those parts of it that are supposed to be revealed):
+Combining `Reveal` with this trick gives us the final definition of the `Verify` type class that checks solutions figured out by GHC without revealing the expected answer fully (while revealing those parts of it that are supposed to be revealed):

 ```haskell
 class Verify (answer :: [[Cell]]) (puzzle :: [[Cell]])